mcupak/beacon-adapter-api/README.md

-# Beacon-adapter-api
+# Beacon Adapter API

-The beacon-adapter-api is a component of the Java Beacon Development Kit (JBDK) which is used by developers to implement  [GA4GH's](http://genomicsandhealth.org/) beacon specification [found here](https://github.com/ga4gh/beacon-team).
+Beacon Adapter API is a component of the Java Beacon Development Kit (JBDK) which is used by developers to implement  [GA4GH's](http://genomicsandhealth.org/) beacon specification [found here](https://github.com/ga4gh/beacon-team).
 It enables developers to create adapter components that can easily be swapped out of a [REST-Implementation](https://github.com/mcupak/beacon-java/tree/develop/beacon-java-rest) to configure different data sources with minimal configuration.